iwarapter/terraform-provider-pingaccess/docs/resources/pingaccess_site_authenticator.md

+#Resource: pingaccess_site_authenticator

 Provides a site authenticator.

 !!! warning
-    This resource will store any credentials in the backend state file, please ensure you use an appropriate backend with the relevent encryption/access controls etc for this.
+    This resource will store any credentials in the backend state file, please ensure you use an appropriate backend with the relevant encryption/access controls etc for this.

+!!! tip
+    The PingAccess API does not provider repeatable means of querying a sensitive value, we are unable to detect configuration drift of any sensitive fields in the `configuration` block.

 ## Example Usage